 Which EOSDA Solutions Can Banks Use?

-What EOS Crop Monitoring Features Are The Most Useful For Banks?
+What EOSDA Crop Monitoring Features Are The Most Useful For Banks?

 Also, one more feature that could be helpful is the field leaderboard displaying all the fields at once and allowing a user to get the most important information about each of them at a glance.